 - Test report that compares expected and actual result and

 - Report that highlights the code covered by the regression suite

 Test database has predefined data that are required for the software to run in a stable manner and for the test scripts to be executed successfully.
 Test team has to continuously update the test database as per the changes to the software.

 Test scripts translate the hand written test cases to a re-executable script.
 There are multiple tools that helps in writing test script, the popular one’s are QTP, Winrunner, Selenium, Watir, SOA test, Testing Anywhere, etc. Selenium, Watir are open source and helps in building your own framework.

 Every test script should have an assert statement to validate the expected result and the actual result match.
 In case they match it is a success else a failure.
 End of the regression test suite execution the test or project manager should review the report, ascertain the quality of the software and take appropriate action.

 Validate test sufficiency:

 Regression test suite should be constantly enhanced to reflect the changes to the software.
-Before enhancing one needs to know if the test scripts are sufficiently covering all the modules of the software.
+Before enhancing one needs to know if the test scripts or test plans are sufficiently covering all the modules of the software.
 Code coverage tools helps in assessing the sufficiency of the test scripts.
 Some of the popular code coverage tools are,

 a) EMMA (http://emma.sourceforge.net)